magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

   (Yes / No)

 A forecaster may express themselves by saying Yes: 60%, No: 40%, if they believe it's more likely that not to rain.
 Or for instance, Yes: 0.01%, No: 99.99% if the forecaster lives in the desert.

+Both likelihoods would need to sum to 100%.

 Over / Under